My Guinea travel summary:

 We took our shoes off, rolled up our pants and started to push the car toward the other side through the river.
 With so many locals that came to help us, I focused more on my own stability and walked carefully to avoid slipping on slippery rocks.

-Our car was moving well and successfully overcame all obstacles in 5 minutes.
-I couldn’t understand why we were waiting the whole afternoon to use the alternative route.
+Our car was fine and passed all obstacles in just 5 minutes.
+I didn’t understand why we had spent the whole afternoon waiting to take the alternative route.

-When we finally arrived at the last military control 8 kilometers before Labe, it was already 1:00am.
+When we finally arrived at the last military control 8 kilometers before Labé, it was already 1:00am.
 The soldiers were tired, bored and eager to sleep, the cold was creeping up even in these, usually warm places.
-During the routine check-up, it was determined that one of the passengers was traveling undocumented.
+During the routine check-up, the soldiers discovered that one passenger had no documents.

 The uniformed man went nuts, closed the ramp and retired to his barrack for rest.
 We didn’t have any choice but wait until 6:00am, before they let us through without the undocumented passenger.
 We finally reached Labe at 7:00am.